GrammaticalFramework/comp-syntax-gu-mlt/lab2/README.md

  rf -file="../data/trees.gft" -lines -tree | l
 ```

-## If you need gender agreement of nakes
+## If you need gender agreement of names

 (This note was added late, and is therefore not required at the 2025 course)